New paper out in Nature Biotechnology: Phage therapy for Tomato wilt.

-Honored to give an invited talk in ESEB 2019 symposium 24: 'Microbial evolution under biotic stress'
+Thanks for everyone who came to listen my talk in ESEB 2019 symposium 24: 'Microbial evolution under biotic stress'

-Invited speakers are Jo Fothergill and Angus Buckling
+Invited speakers Jo Fothergill and Angus Buckling for great presentations!

 Thank you for coming to listen my talk in Ireland